olistik/shashi/README.md

   # List commands

-  --create-list # Creates a list.
+  --create-list "NAME" # Creates an empty list.
+Asks for confirmation if the key NAME already exists.
   --index "INDEX" # `INDEX := (Integer >= 0)`.
 References the n-th element of a list.
 Defaults to the size of the list (ie: the last element).
     --list-push "VALUES" # `VALUES := List<VALUE>[separator:,]`.
 Push VALUES into a list.
     --list-show # Shows the n-th element of a list.